CS534Group19/Assignment1/README.md

     1. Pops the best board from the queue and expands it
     2. Enqueues the board's children
     3. Seperately records metadata on the search (# of nodes expanded, node depth, total compute time)
-5. Repeats 1.4 until heurisitic value of a board equals 0 (every board tile is in its place)
+5. Repeats Step 4 until heurisitic value of a board equals 0 (every board tile is in its place)
 6. Backtracks from the goal back to start using the parent-child relation, archiving each movement's move from 0.4.4
 7. Reports the metadata from the A* Search via output